NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 W.F.
 Clegg was also the proprietor of the Greensboro Billiard Manufacturing Company.
 According to his son, Luther, at one point he operated 28 pool rooms across the state.
 In addition, he ran the Crystal Theatre, Greensboro’s first movie house.
 He entered the wholesale fruit and produce business with the W.F.
 Clegg Commission and Brokerage Company, and at one time he also managed the Lindley Park recreational center and Uptown Café.

-Clegg married Minnie Mae Burton in 1907 and the couple had a son, Billie, who died in infancy in 1911, and two children, Sarah and Luther, who survived to adulthood.
+Clegg married Minnie Mae Burton (1881-1978) in 1907 and the couple had a son, Billie, who died in infancy in 1911, and two children, Sarah and Luther, who survived to adulthood.
 The Clegg family lived in a suite of rooms at the hotel for more than 13 years before moving to 103 North Park Drive, a two-story house across from Fisher Park, around 1921.
 Additionally, W.F.
 Clegg was a charter member of the Greensboro Elk Lodge.
-The depression cost him almost everything, and he died following an illness on April 12, 1941.
+The depression cost him almost everything, and he died following an illness in 1941.
 The former hotel was razed in 1961.

 Luther Clegg joined the Navy as a welder in 1942 and was assigned to the M.V.
 Rhode Island.
 After injuring himself lifting boxes, he was sent to Norfolk Naval Hospital, from which he was discharged on June 1, 1943.
-He then worked abroad the U.S.S.
+He then worked aboard the U.S.S.
 Melville as a Shipfitter 2nd Class.
 After spending seventeen months in England, Luther was discharged on September 19, 1945, and returned home.
 He began attending Campbell College the same year.

 Biographical Sources: This biographical note was compiled from materials in the collection, including newspaper articles, obituaries, autobiographical information by Luther Clegg, and notes taken by Archivist J. Stephen Catlett.